Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural

-Also, the weight of each loss in the eq.\eqref{total_loss_function} is particularly important.
-We choose hyperparameters of a=0,b=10,r=1,l=1 for all the data sets used in this paper, with an initial learning rate of 1e-3 and a total number of training rounds of 14k(we define the following: For every accumulation of 1,000 training samples, one epoch is completed within the model's training process), and the learning rate decays to 1e-4 when the number of training rounds reaches 21\% until the minimum learning rate is 1e-6.
-We determine the parameters in this way because for a fully data-driven approach, the results of the numerical solver must be incompressible, so we can directly set them to 0 for the continuous equation, and because the momentum equation plays the most important role in the autoregressive prediction process of the whole network, we adjust the weight of the momentum equation to be very large, and the loss on the control body edge is the direct prediction value attached after each forward therefore, we can interpret the above process as the velocity-pressure field on the control body edge is determined by the momentum equation.
-In Section \ref{ablgation}, we discussed the detail of the rationale for setting the parameter a to 0.
+$\textbf{Learning rate and Hyperparameters}$ \quad The weight of each loss in the Eq.\eqref{total_loss_function} is particularly important.
+We choose hyperparameters of $\alpha=1,\beta=10,\gamma=1,\lambda=1$ for all the data sets used in this paper, with an initial learning rate of $1\times10^{-3}$ and a total number of training rounds of 14k (We define the following: For every accumulation of 1,000 training samples, one training rounds is completed within the model's training process.
+It should be noted that its definition differs from that of an epoch, where an epoch is defined as one epoch for every 600,000 time-step samples encountered by the model.).
+Additionally, When the training round reaches 21\% (i.e., the 3000th round), the learning rate decreases to $1\times10^{-4}$.
+Then, when the training epoch reaches 50\%, we initiate an exponential decay of the learning rate until it reaches the minimum learning rate of $1\times10^{-6}$.
+We determine the parameters in this way because for a fully data-driven approach, the results of the numerical solver must be incompressible, so we can directly set $\alpha$ to 0 for the continuity equation, and because the momentum equation plays the most important role in the autoregressive prediction process of the whole network, we adjust the weight of the momentum equation to be very large, and the loss on the control volume face is the direct prediction value attached after each forward therefore, we can interpret the above process as the velocity-pressure field on the control volume face is determined by the momentum equation.
+In Sec.\ref{tab: hybrid dataset result comparison}, we will discuss the detail of the rationale for setting the parameter $\alpha=0$ .
 Throughout the subsequent sections, unless otherwise specified, we employed the aforementioned hyperparameters to configure and train the FVGN model.